 The Choral Arts New England calendar is a great resource if you'd like to learn about patterns and statistics — and if you're interested in learning if a particular work has been sung (much), or what your favorite soloist is doing.
 You can get charts (as well as numbers) of the number of events at any time during the year, for the past five years.
 You can also search the calendar to find performances of interest during that time period.

 Applications are now available for 2019 Alfred Nash Patterson Grants.
 To apply for a grant, complete the online form on or before the deadline of Thursday, February 28, 2019.
+Located elsewhere on this website are full application instructions, information about last year's recipients, and a list of past recipients.

 As of late September, about 435 performances are listed on the Choral Arts New England events calendar for September 2017 through June 2018.
 Here are just a few season highlights.
 See the the online calendar for the complete and up-to-date set of events.